Sapphire Quality Factors

 In Sri Lankan sapphires, the colour is often concentrated close to the surface of the crystal.
 If a cutter can orient the culet within the concentrated area of colour, the stone will appear entirely blue in the face-up position.

-Pleochroism is different colours in different crystal directions.
+Pleochroism refers to different bodycolours in different crystal viewing directions.
 Blue sapphires often have greenish blue and violetish blue pleochroism.
 It’s most desirable to orient the cut so that the stone shows the violetish blue colour when it is set in jewellery.

 Star corundum must be cut as a cabochon to display asterism.
 A finished stone’s attractiveness depends on the star’s orientation and the cabochon’s symmetry, proportions and finish.